 Dr. Hwang earned her medical degree from Georgetown University School of Medicine in Washington, D.C.
 She completed her general surgery residency at Southern Illinois University School of Medicine and recently joined UT Southwestern after completing a transplant fellowship at Stanford University Medical Center in California.
 Dr. Hwang specializes in liver and kidney transplantation.

 Malcolm MacConmara, M.D.

 Dr. MacConmara earned his medical degree at University of Dublin, Trinity College.
-He then completed his general surgery residency at Newcastle-upon-Tyne, UK, and Washington University of St. Louis.
-Dr. MacConmara also completed a research fellowship at Brigham and Women's Hospital/Harvard Medical School.
+He then completed his general surgery residency at Newcastle-upon-Tyne, UK, and Washington University in St. Louis.
+Dr. MacConmara also completed a research fellowship at Brigham and Women’s Hospital/Harvard Medical School.
 Dr. MacConmara specializes in liver and kidney transplantation.

 Dr. Shah earned his bachelor’s degree in Biochemistry at Seton Hall University and his medical degree from Touro College of Osteopathic Medicine in New York City.
 He completed residency in General Surgery at St. Elizabeth’s Medical Center, an affiliate of Tufts University, in Boston, Massachusetts.
 As part of his surgical training, he pursued a NIH-funded T32 research fellowship at the Center for Transplantation Sciences at Massachusetts General Hospital, where he focused on novel methods to improve survival following pig-to-baboon liver xenotransplantation.
 Dr. Shah completed his fellowship training in abdominal transplantation at Duke University Medical Center in Durham, North Carolina.